gbdev/database/README.md

 We want to include every homebrew, game or demo ever produced for Game Boy or Game Boy Color.
 If you know an interesting entry, please [contribute](CONTRIBUTING.md), everyone can add new games or improve the existing entries, it's really easy!

+There are also a lot of websites and blogs with a lot of ROMs, we are writing script to automatically scrape those resources.
+[Take a look](scrapers/README.md).

 ## License